HAJITH-M/Linux-Commands/SSH/🔗 SSH and SCP Connectivity and Usage.md

-# SSH and SCP Connectivity and Usage
+# 🔗SSH and SCP Connectivity and Usage

 ## Introduction